eitansuez/spring-petclinic-istio/docs/deploy.md

 The deployment manifests are located in `manifests/deploy`.

 The services are `vets`, `visits`, `customers`, and `petclinic-frontend`.
-For each service we create a Kubernetes Service Account, a Deployment, and a ClusterIP service.
+For each service we create a Kubernetes [ServiceAccount](https://kubernetes.io/docs/concepts/security/service-accounts/), a Deployment, and a ClusterIP service.

 Apply the deployment manifests: